APosTel-team/APosTel-team.github.io/README.md

 # Acoustic Positioning Telemetry
 ## From preprocessing to positioning

 This website is intended to give an overview on available open-source code for acoustic positioning telemetry.
 Users and contributors aim to improve science by working together and sharing code.
 If you have code to contribute, please pull request on the [GitHub repo](https://github.com/APosTel-team/APosTel-team.github.io) to link to your code, or request to become a collaborator in the organisation.
-If you encounter issues with certain code, please open an [issue](https://github.com/APosTel-team/APosTel-team.github.io/issues).
+If you encounter problems with certain code, please open an [issue](https://github.com/APosTel-team/APosTel-team.github.io/issues).
 Also other ideas, feedback, suggestions, bugs, ... may be reported there!

-The different acoustic telemetry systems available all come with specific issues and challenges related to converting the raw data in a usable format form performing positioning algorithms.
+The different acoustic telemetry systems available all come with specific issues and challenges related to converting the raw data in a usable format for performing positioning algorithms.
 Therefore, we try to provide some needed procedures and advice for each system.
-Once the data are preprocesses and timesynchronised, the data preparation and actual positioning is (hopefully) generic.
+Once the data are preprocessed and timesynchronised, the data preparation and actual positioning is (hopefully) generic.

 ### Preprocessing